ts-azure-services/drift-primer/mlops_primer/customer_learnings.md

 - 'R' legacy code moving to Azure; what does this mean for existing R developers? (source: SO posts)
 - MLOps considerations (data drift monitor)

+## Sigue
+- Where you are managing an external model, the requirement to formally deploy to an inference endpoint is hardly required.
+What interval vs. external workloads.

 ### Disney
 - Insights from Saifur